starfishpatkhoo/shoot-logger/README.md

 Of course the timecodes here are not precise/exact (we don't have a Tentacle Sync after all), so it may be off by a few frames/miliseconds/seconds when you open your files in your favourite editor.
 But hopefully, it saves you a lot of time/effort in scrubbing your video files looking for that one good take or highlight.

+Jump straight to the shoot logger at https://starfishpatkhoo.github.io/shoot-logger/

+For full instructions, please read the Help section in the Logger itself.

 ## Workflow: One File, Many Takes

 In my normal workflow, I tend to record multiple takes continuously (multiple takes in a single recording).
 This creates a single long recording file with many takes, rather than many small files (each with one take).
 This is also the workflow for streaming or Zoom because you can't start/stop a stream or Zoom room whenever you like, just to pick out a good/bad highlight (take).